 Keep your Succulent safe from animals and children as these plants are not easily digestible and could have side effects if consumed.

 Should you require something special, do not hesitate to contact us.
-Please set up an appointment with us to discuss your order.
+Kindly note our trading terms are wholesale only.

 + 27 83 391 6797

 + 27 83 274 9815

 PostNet Suite 103, Private Bag X2, Ruimsig 1732